salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* Large requests
 * 206 Partial Content
 	* Large requests
+* 401 Unauthorized
+	* Request is not authenticated
 * 404 Not Found
 	* Route not defined
 * 405 Method Not Allowed